 - Consider getting an immigration attorney.
 They can help you navigate fast-changing immigration policies.
 Learn about free legal aid for immigrants in the U.S.

 - If you are concerned about how you will fit in, learn what others have experienced as immigrants from various cultural and racial backgrounds.

 - Learn the benefits of taking an English proficiency test, such as the IELTS, TOEFL, or Duolingo English test, and then practice to improve your score.

 - Cybercrime is one of the biggest risks that you are likely to encounter in the United States.
 Make sure that your accounts are safe from hackers.

-- Engineering is one of the most popular STEM fields studied and practiced by immigrants in the U.S. Find out how to find employment through this career field—and if it is right for you.
+- Engineering is one of the most popular STEM fields studied and practiced by immigrants in the U.S. Discover how to find employment through this career field.
+Then, determine if it is right for you.

 - Before you go on job interviews, learn how to leverage your international education and work experience in the U.S.